MomentFactory/Omniverse-MPCDI-converter/README.md

 An Omniverse extension to convert MPDCI files to USD.

 MPCDI is a VESA interchange format for videoprojectors technical data.

 ## Getting started

-- Requires Omniverse Kit >= 104.1
+- Requires Omniverse Kit >= 105
-- Tested in Create 2022.3.3
+- Tested in USD Composer 2023.1.1

 ## Converting an MPCDI file